chris-hall-hu/drupal8_codio/README.md

  - copy example.gitignore to .gitignore
  - allow option to override the version tag installed in a .txt file

-There is also a [public project](https://codio.com/chris-hall-hu-cheng/Drupal-8-starter-box) on Codio.com which is the results of running this script this can be forked and woud be the quickest way to working on a Drupal 8 box on Codio.
+There is also a [public project](https://codio.com/chris-hall-hu-cheng/Drupal-8-starter-box) on Codio.com which is the results of running this script this can be forked and would be the quickest way to working on a Drupal 8 box on Codio.

 Aiming to save a few mins, mostly for me but might help others to get started quickly as there are a few minor elements that make developing on a Codio box a little different from a regular server.

 ## Instructions

-Start a new codio project as empty template (NOT the default HTML Boilerplate).
+Start a new codio project as empty template (NOT the default HTML Boilerplate). **Note** Codio has made a number of changes recently, this script was last tested on the ```codio-certified / Codio Base Stack``` and worked well.

 Open a terminal via ```Tools -> Terminal```